 Issy Gabel (1945- )

-Issy established Auction International with auction rooms ultimately located in Strangeways, on the outskirts of Manchester City Centre in the heart of the warehouses and distributors.
+Issy established Auction International with auction rooms ultimately located on the outskirts of Manchester City Centre in the heart of the warehouses and distributors.
 Issy specialised in surplus stock and commercial catering equipment.
 Issy has now retired to Florida.

 Mike (1972- )